 Stainless Steel cabinets can be an incredible outcome and are built offsite so the mess and construction at your home are limited.
 Danver Cabinets makes beautiful product that can also be made to look exactly like wood.
 The design and layout are defined, the product is ordered and assembled when delivered to your home.
 Below you can see a Danver kitchen that Fireside Outdoor Kitchens sold in the Aiken, SC area.
 Recently Brown Jordan has jumped in working with Danver and offers colors and door styles exclusive to the Brown Jordan line, www.brownjordanoutdoorkitchens.com.

 Among our favorite materials to use for outdoor kitchens is High Density Poly Ethaline (HDPE) better known as Marine Grade Plastic.
 The material is FDA approved for food service, commonly used in commercial kitchens, has been used for years in the construction of boat consoles and is very attractive.
-It can be built into virtually any configuration and is sold finished so the only thing to do when it arrives is assemble it and put the appliances in and the counter on.
+It can be built into virtually any configuration and is sold finished so the only thing to do when it arrives is assemble it and put the the counter on and the appliances in.
 Additionally you may want the look of wood but not the headache of maintaining it along with the concerns mentioned earlier regarding fire risk.
-For this you can choose from a beautiful system of using PVC for the cabinet body with an epoxy mold of wood which is then painted to match a variety of wood tones.
+For this you can choose from a beautiful system of using PVC for the cabinet body with an epoxy resin mold of wood which is then painted to match a variety of wood tones.
 These are extremely strong and low maintenance solutions.

 Another good option for the outdoor cabinet is aluminum cabinets, the leader in this area is Challenger Cabinets.
 It is available in 3 product types, stand alone carts which are already made and you choose from sizes, Pre Configured Outdoor Kitchens and Custom Outdoor Kitchens.
 The Custom Outdoor Kitchen line is a polished durable and really beautiful outdoor solution made entirely from aluminum.
 Please consider that while we love the outcome of the products from Challenger it has been our experience that the lead time is extraordinarily long and the delivery of customer projects completed accurately is poor.
 We have experienced this with multiple projects over the last 2 years and will post if we see an improvement.